bitovi/academy/src/angular/17-order-history-component/order-history-component.md

   property in the constructor.
 - How to loop through values in HTML.
 Hint: `*ngFor`.

-For this step, you'll need to know how to add multiple class names.
+For this step, you’ll need to know how to add multiple class names.
 You can do this with `[ngClass]` and setting it to an array like:

 ```html